 There is a sourcing pipeline available for each of your open jobs, and you can get to it from the dashboard or the jobs screen (anywhere you see a hyperlinked job title, really) by clicking on the job.

-This brand new feature leverages behavioural analysis technology to make automatic suggestions as to which candidates might be suitable for the reqs. you’re trying to fill.
-The pipeline works by mining the behaviour displayed by candidates who have interacted with your careers content but haven’t yet applied for that job.
-If it identifies behaviour that signals that candidate as being “interesting,” it will pull that candidate in to the "Clinch suggests” pool at the start of the pipeline.
+This brand new feature leverages behavioral analysis technology to make automatic suggestions as to which candidates might be suitable for the reqs. you’re trying to fill.
+The pipeline works by mining the behavior displayed by candidates who have interacted with your career content but haven’t yet applied for that job.
+If it identifies behavior that signals that candidate as being “interesting,” it will pull that candidate in to the “Clinch suggests” pool at the start of the pipeline.